Mandatory Christmas Bonus in Mexico (Aguinaldo Guide)

 Payroll, Social Security, and IMSS Impact

-Employers must understand these impacts to avoid errors in contributions, CFDI reporting, and year-end calculations.
-Treating Aguinaldo correctly is essential for clean and compliant payroll.
+Employers must understand these impacts to avoid errors in tax withholdings, CFDI issuance, and year-end payroll processes.
+Proper handling of Aguinaldo is essential for transparent and compliant payroll.

 Proper handling of Aguinaldo ensures accurate contributions, correct payroll filings, and full compliance with social security and tax regulations.